oktavilla/hopp-docs/docs/data-models/contributor.md

 # Contributor

-{% include wip.md %}

-A contributor is used for article and media attribution.
+A contributor is used for content item and media attribution.

 {% include fields-table.md definition="contributor-fields" %}